 The Navy maintains its environmental responsibilities from nuclear-powered warship design to ultimate disposal.
-To date, the Program has safely disposed of 133 reactor compartments from 124 ships.
+As of October 2022, the Program has safely disposed of 140 reactor compartment packages.

 The Program’s procedures for protection of people and the environment meet or exceed all applicable federal, state, and local environmental health and safety laws and regulations.
 The Program remains committed to this high standard.

-To provide perspective on the ex-Enterprise disposal work that will require handling and processing of radioactivity, the nuclear fuel has already been removed from the ship’s eight reactor plants.
-This defueling work removed over 99% of the radioactivity from the ship.
-The small amount of radioactivity that remains in the ship is comprised of the rugged metal structure of the reactor plants and metal corrosion and wear products resident within piping systems.
-The Navy and commercial nuclear industry have decades of experience demonstrating safe and environmentally sound handling and disposal of such low-level radioactivity.
+Ex-Enterprise has already been defueled, removing over 99.9 percent of the radioactivity from the ship’s nuclear propulsion plants.
+The majority (approximately 99 percent) of the small amount of radioactivity that remains in the ship is fixed in place within the rugged metal structure of the reactor vessel.
+The remaining radioactivity is metal corrosion and wear products resident within piping systems, components, and within the reactor plant areas.
+In accordance with federal regulations, this radioactivity is classified as low-level radioactivity.
+The Navy and commercial nuclear industry have decades of experience demonstrating safe and environmentally sound handling and disposal of such low-level radioactive waste.

 For each of the alternatives, radioactive waste packaging and shipping would meet applicable state and federal regulatory requirements.